agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 title: "SWITRS: On What Days Do Cyclists Crash?"
 description: >
   Motorcycles riders are a different breed, born to chase excitment!
 So when do they crash?
-Using California's SWITRS data I find out!
+Let's find out using California's SWITRS data!
 I'll give you a
   hint: it is not on the way to their 9-5!
 image: /files/switrs-bicycle-accidents-by-date/wilhelmina_cycle_co.jpg
 image_alt: >